 He didn’t understand what place I was coming from, nor could he.
 He went back to normal work life with normal adults, and I was home trying to figure out how to keep a new life-form alive while trying to get a few minutes to myself.
 He couldn’t understand that the luxury of a shower wasn’t just in the practicality of getting clean (though I needed that too); it was also a 15-minute spa retreat where I could be alone.
 So when he’d interrupt my shower to ask if he could pee, I’d threaten his life and wonder how I could have married this guy.

 Turns out, people told me a lot about having a baby: You’re going to be exhausted.
-Your hair is going to fall out, and so forth, but no one ever mentioned the possibly of hating my husband.
+Your hair is going to fall out, and so forth, but no one ever mentioned the possibility of hating my husband.
 No one told me that I might very well want to smash his face in with a pan, War of the Roses style.
 So, let me tell you now: You might hate your husband.
 It might happen to you and your partner no matter how happy you are now, because this isn’t about how solid your marriage is before a baby but about what happens after.
 This is our story, but it could be yours.
 It could be anybody’s.

 All of those things people told me were absolutely true.
 I was so tired that some days I forgot if I had showered, or maybe I was so tired that I didn’t care.
 And because I hadn’t showered—or gotten dressed—I started to feel bad about myself.
 I didn’t leave the house much, and when I did, it was to do pretty mundane things.
 The first time I left my apartment, I felt like a Gremlin in sunlight, weirdly naked and like I didn’t belong.
 I didn’t see many real, adult people, so I didn’t have girlfriends to tell me that I looked great or that I was doing fine.
 My husband probably told me, but as most women know, hearing it from your husband doesn’t count as much as hearing it from other women.
 My hormones were still running all kinds of wild in my body, like at a Prince concert in the ’80s, and instead of of all of my love and attention being on husband, it was now all about our baby.
 I felt so emotionally charged all of the time; detonation was merely a daily waiting game.